 Tuberculin Skin Test

-A Tuberculin (Mantoux) Skin Test (TB Skin Test) is performed to determine whether a person has been infected with the Tuberculosis (TB) bacteria.
-It tests for a latent TB infection, and not for an active TB disease.
+A TB skin test (also known as Mantoux) is performed to determine whether a person has been infected with the Tuberculosis (TB) bacteria.
+It tests for a latent TB infection and not an active TB disease.

 A Tuberculin (Mantoux) Skin Test (TB Skin Test) is performed to determine whether a person has been infected with the Tuberculosis (TB) bacteria.
 It tests for a latent TB infection, and not an active TB disease.